vvaldez/vran-playbooks/roles/tor_networking_day1/README.md

 * *Build VLAN interfaces.* Read a dictionary `networks` (expected to be available via Group Variables).
 VLAN interfaces are built on the switch using this information.

-* *Build Port Channels.* Port channels and their member interfaces are built on the switch using a list `port_channels` found in the Host Variables of hosts belonging to the groups listed in the role variable `networking_read_groups`.
+* *Build Port Channels.* Port channels and their member interfaces are built on the switch using a dictionary `host_networking` found in the Host Variables of hosts belonging to the groups listed in the role variable `networking_read_groups`.

 ## Role Variables